nguyenvukhang/kitty2/docs/desktop-notifications.rst

 .. tip::

-   |kitty| also comes with its own :doc:`statically compiled command line tool </kittens/notify>` to easily display
+   |alatty| also comes with its own :doc:`statically compiled command line tool </kittens/notify>` to easily display
    notifications, with all their advanced features.
 For example:

    .. code-block:: sh